gin66/rusthesia/README.md

 - Change most of the prints into log-commands and enable logging per command line option
 - Do not exit on end
 - Allow shift by double finger gesture
+- Recognize chords in realtime
 - and more...

 ## Final Words

-The application works, but still this is a quick hack.
-In future refactoring will be necessary.
+The application works, but still this is a quick hack and not polished for code review ;-)